bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 *	Cost effective
 *	Simple
 ### 	Consistent, intuitive user interface
-Applications must follow the appropriate [company] standards and guidelines for user interface design.
+Applications must follow the appropriate SuccessionWealth standards and guidelines for user interface design.
-_Rationale:_ Our users should have a consistent experience across [company] applications, with a common [company] look and feel that is intuitive to use and simple to support.
+_Rationale:_ Our users should have a consistent experience across SuccessionWealth applications, with a common SuccessionWealth look and feel that is intuitive to use and simple to support.
 _Implications:_ All internally developed applications must follow the appropriate standards and guidelines for the user interface.
 Single-¬sign¬on must be provided where possible.
-Customer facing applications must always follow the [company] brand guidelines.
+Customer facing applications must always follow the SuccessionWealth brand guidelines.
 See also:
 *	Simple
 *	Supportable